Course Outline

 Goal:

 The purpose is to contribute evidence towards the final assessment of your professional competencies (Task 1).
-This task is formative and you will receive feedback on your progression of your competencies during placement.
+You will receive feedback on progression of your competencies during placement.
+The e-portfolio will contribute towards the global assessment of competencies in the Bachelor of Dietetics Honors.

 Product: Portfolio